AndreasG11/MAE224/Lab-2:-Pipe-Flow.md

 The objective of this lab is to investigate laminar and turbulent flow, and the difference between them, in a pipe flow by creating a Moody diagram.

-In this experiment you will have to relate the pressure drop in the pipe to the Reynolds number.
+You will do this by relating the pressure drop in pipes to the Reynolds number of the flow through the pipes.

 # Control the Experiment with Particle Photon